UnvanquishedAssets/tex-trak5_src.dpkdir/README.md

 This texture set is a work by Georges “TRaK” Grondin adapted for the [Unvanquished](https://unvanquished.net) game project

+This texture set is meant to be used with a level editor like [NetRadiant](https://netradiant.gitlab.io/).

 Visit the [Unvanquished website](https://unvanquished.net/) for more information about the game itself.